-The LTC4162 can optionally measure the series resistance of the battery.
-If run_bsr is set, the LTC4162 momentarily suspends the battery charger and calculates the battery series resistance by dividing the voltage change (charging vs not charging) by the measured charge current (bsr_charge_current).
+The LTC4162 can optionally measure the series resistance of the battery stack or cell.
+If run\bsr is set, the LTC4162 momentarily suspends the battery charger and calculates the battery series resistance by dividing the voltage change (charging vs not charging) by the measured charge current (bsr\charge\current).

-The resistance value is reported in bsr and the charge current observed during the measurement is reported in bsr_charge_current.
-The LTC4162 automatically resets run_bsr after the bsr measurement is complete.
-The total battery series resistance value is proportional to the charge current sense resistor, R{SNSB} , and can be computed in Ω from the expression:
+The per-cell resistance value is reported in bsr and the charge current observed during the measurement is reported in bsr\charge\current.
+The LTC4162 automatically resets run\bsr after the bsr measurement is complete.
+The total battery series resistance value is proportional to the charge current sense resistor, $R{SNSB}$ , as well as the cell\count, and can be computed in $\Omega$ from the expression: